gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 - Introduction to R
 - Manipulation and visualization of the RNA-seq data using R

-It will be parallely offered in 2 [locations (Rotterdam, NL and Freiburg, DE)](#venues).
+It will be offered in parallel in 2 [locations (Rotterdam, NL and Freiburg, DE)](#venues).

 # Registration

 To register, please fill in the [following form](https://forms.gle/K5SXtzg88iug1RgB9).

-Each location offer 15 places in total.
+Each location offers 15 places in total.
 First come, first serve.

 # Program